curl/curl/packages/Symbian/readme.txt

 LDAP, SCP or SFTP methods are not supported.

-gzip and deflate decompression is supported when enabled in the libcurl.mmp file.
+gzip and deflate decompression is supported when the appropriate macro is uncommented in the libcurl.mmp file.

-SSL/TLS encryption is not supported by default, but it has been reported to be made working with macros similar to the ones in config-symbian.h and libcurl.mmp.
-This requires the OpenSSL libraries included in the S60 Open C SDK.
+SSL/TLS encryption is not enabled by default, but it is possible to add when the OpenSSL libraries included in the S60 Open C SDK are available.
+The appropriate macro in the libcurl.mmp file must be uncommented to enable support.
+In addition, some manual editing of the libcurl source code must also be done since the S60 port of OpenSSL disables support for some encryption methods that libcurl assumes are always available.

 Debug builds are not supported (i.e. --enable-debug) because they cause additional symbol exports in the library which are not frozen in the .def